WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Aggregate Roots

-^ It's not always obvious which entities in our domain will be the Aggregate Roots.
-In our Food Preparation Domain, the choice of Cook seems relatively straight forward, but it isn't always that easy.

-^ So how do we know which entities should be our aggregate roots?
+^ Qualities of Aggregate Root

+^ Aggregates other entities

+^ Controls access to entities

+^ Other entities forbidden from accessing without going through the aggregate first.

+^ Not always obvious.
+Cooks seems straight forward.

-^ If an entity is going to be the focus of many of our domain operations, then that is a clue that it might be an aggregate root.
+^ If entity is focus of domain operations, may be aggregate root.

-^ If you delete/destroy the entity and removing it results in the removal of other entities, then that is a clue that it might be an aggregate root.
+^ If deleted or destroyed, deletes other entities, may be aggregate root.

-^ Take our Cook example.
-If you remove the cook, does the frying pan get removed with them?
-You might argue that it doesn't.
-The frying pan is not part of the cook, therefore it sticks around.
-That would seem to suggest that the Cook does not in fact aggregate the frying pan.
-But let's look a bit deeper.
-If you eliminate the Cook, then does the frying pan have meaning in the domain?
-In the absence of a Cook, is the frying pan useful in any way?
-Without a Cook, the frying pan is a useless hunk of metal.
-So in that respect you can say that the frying pan is intrinsically tied to the presence of a Cook.
-This means the Cook aggregates the frying pan.
+^ Cook example.
+Delete Frying Pan?
+Is it relevant without a cook?

+^ Cook aggregates frying pan.

 - Aggregates other entities.
 The top most entity that aggregates other entities is the Aggregate Root.
 - Controls access to those entities.